abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ---

-**Summary:** Being able to use the `rollout` command with DaemonSets is import in scenarios where you may have to quickly go back to a previously known-good version.
+**Summary:** Being able to use the `rollout` command with DaemonSets is import in scenarios where one may have to quickly go back to a previously known-good version.
 This becomes even more important for 'infrastructure' like services such as Pod Networking.